 Meet Rosemary, Community Care Worker at St Louis Home Care

-Home is the best place to be and I like want to help older people stay in their own homes comfortably.
+Home is the best place to be and I want to help older people stay in their own homes comfortably.

 Rosemary returned to work in 2001 after raising three children.
 Her first job in aged care was looking after Veteran Affairs clients in the Adelaide Hills.
 In 2019 she joined St Louis Home Care as a Community Care Worker.